Battle of Hamel: Feint attack at Ville-sur-Ancre

 To draw German attention away from Hamel and provide some security to the northern flank, Monash ordered the 15th Brigade, under Brigadier General Harold Elliott, to undertake a "feint" north of the River Somme, to capture the high ground north-east of Hamel.
 The feint was a key part of the Allied deception plan to mask the size of the attack at Hamel and disrupt German efforts to counter-attack or reinforce the village.
 The 15th Brigade, comprising the 57th, 58th, 59th and 60th battalions were committed, with the 15th Trench Mortar Battery in support.
 Elements of the 14th Brigade also supported the effort.

 Early on 4 July, the feint began with a demonstration by the 55th Battalion around Sailly-Laurette, in the 14th Brigade sector.
 The Australians employed dummies to draw German machine-gun fire to one part of the line, while a 200-strong company group raided the German line elsewhere.
 As German artillery rose to meet the threat, Australian casualties began to mount.
 A second wave followed up, capturing the German front line, before the Australians withdrew having taken a small number of Germans prisoner.
 In the 15th Brigade sector, opposite the German 52nd and 232nd Reserve Infantry Regiments, the main part of the feint was launched at 03:10, to coincide with the assault on Hamel, to capture and hold part of the German trench line around Ville-sur-Ancre.
 An understrength company from the 58th Battalion attacked beside the River Ancre across a 700 m front, while two companies from the 59th Battalion put in an attack against a 500 m line of German outposts that were scattered along a road.
-The attack began with the artillery of the Australian 5th Division, as well as corps artillery, including heavy guns and two extra trench mortar batteries.
+The attack began with the artillery of the 5th Australian Division, as well as corps artillery, including heavy guns and two extra trench mortar batteries.

 Progress in the centre of the Australian attack was stalled by wire obstacles and massed machine-gun fire but flanking attacks restored the situation before the fighting devolved into a series of grenade attacks.
 On the left, stretched thin across too broad a front, the attack faltered but the individual efforts of junior officers and senior non-commissioned officers spurred the men into action, charging machine-gun posts, capturing a mill house on the Ancre, which had been turned into a fortified position and holding it, despite local German counter-attacks.
 As the position on the left was uncertain, elements of the 57th Battalion were sent forward and the line around Ville-sur-Ancre secured.
 In the aftermath, the Germans began shelling the position from guns on the Morlancourt Heights.
 Later, a battalion from the 247th Reserve Infantry Regiment of the 54th Reserve Division began forming up for a counter-attack but this was broken up by Australian and British artillery.